ECE461/project-f2024/README.md

 * Measured by ratio of documentation to code
 * Target ratio is smaller for smaller projects as it is assumed that looking through the code itself will be easier as compared to a larger project
 ### Responsiveness
-* High score indicates that contributors have shown responsiveness within last three months
+* This score measures the responsiveness of contributors within last three months
-* Measured by average response times for issues and pull requests i.e. time from open to close
+* Calculated using average response times for issues and pull requests i.e. time from open to close
 ### Metric
 * Abstract class used to structure the five metrics
 ### Net Score